melowntech/workshop/reference/concepts.rst

   ["citationtech", "basemap-at", "seznamcz"]

-Finally, a *specific claim of attribution* is present within :ref:`surface metatiles <surface-metatiles>`.
+Finally, a *specific claim of attribution* is present within :ref:`surface metatiles <metatile>`.
 It uses numerical id to identify the claimed attribution.

 Scopes of attribution
 ^^^^^^^^^^^^^^^^^^^^^